THE GRANGE PRIMARY SCHOOLGiving Every Child, Every Chance, Every Day

 The Grange Primary School follows the 2014 National Curriculum, which aims to ensure that children leave key stage two ‘secondary ready’.
 We are dedicated to delivering the requirements of both the Foundation Stage Curriculum and the Key Stage One and Key Stage Two National Curriculum in a purposeful, functional, adaptable and rewarding way.
 Planning incorporates a wide range of teaching and learning styles and draws on the most recent pedagogy.

 Throughout Key Stages One and Two the core subjects are English, Mathematics and Science.
-The statutory foundation subjects are: art and design, citizenship, computing, design and technology, geography, history, languages (KS2), music and physical education.
-We also teach Personal, social and health education (PSHE) through the SEAL and health for life units of work and Religious Education following the local authority agreed syllabus.
-We enhance our curriculum with four additional areas of focus which we use to drive our teaching and learning in all subjects: independence, enterprise, emotional awareness and knowledge of the world.
+The foundation subjects are: art and design, citizenship, computing, design and technology, geography, history, languages (KS2), music and physical education.
+We also teach Personal, social and health education (PSHE) through Jigsaw and Religious Education following the local authority agreed syllabus.
+Four areas of focus underpin our curriculum, which we use to drive our teaching and learning in all subjects: independence, enterprise, emotional awareness and knowledge of the world.

-Children receive English and Maths lessons which aim to incorporate the subject skill and the wider curriculum subjects.
+English and Maths lessons aim to incorporate the subject skill and the wider curriculum subjects.
 The teaching timetable is flexible to ensure children make progress in English and Maths.
 We refer to the Department for Education guidelines in structuring what we teach.
-We analyse the gaps in children’s learning, ensuring children have mastered a skill before broadening their experience and deepening their understanding.
-We use Pre-teaching and Same Day Intervention to ensure pupil progress in both English and Maths.
+We analyse the gaps in children’s learning using Classtrack, incorporating a range of assessment materials in order to teach our children what they don’t know and are expected to know at each stage of their time here.

 As much as possible, cross-curricular links through thematic/topic based projects are made to ensure learning makes more sense to the children in that they are able to apply what they have learnt in one area to another, in the aim of them being able to make similar applications outside the school environment, thus preparing them for lifelong learning.
 Other cross-curricular work addresses issues of economic and industrial understanding, citizenship and environmental education with a European and world dimension.
-The children engage in curriculum events including enterprise week and multicultural week.
-Each foundation subject has an annual celebration week where work is focused upon that subject to further develop children’s knowledge and skills.
+The children engage in curriculum events including enterprise week, World Book Day and multicultural celebrations.

 The International Primary Curriculum (IPC) acts as a starting point for our topic planning and is developed through pupil voice.
 Children participate in a practical activity to inspire their thinking about their topic.
 They then analyse their existing knowledge and compose a set of enquiry questions which the teacher then uses to develop the teaching and learning journey for the class, thus topics are tailored to each child.
-To close the topic and to promote deeper thinking and mastery within foundation subjects, children spend a day sharing their learning with others.
+To close the topic, children spend a day sharing their learning with others.
 This takes many forms, including assemblies, open community days, books and PowerPoints.
 Curriculum achievements are recognised and celebrated through national awards including Healthy Schools, Artsmark and Basic Skills.

-The main reading schemes used are Floppy Phonics and the Oxford Reading Tree books which are used for both home reading and reading in school.
+The main reading schemes used are Floppy Phonics and the Oxford Reading Tree books which are used both for home reading and reading in school.
+Dandilion Launchers, a Sounds Write approved reading scheme, is also used to accompany the teaching of phonics and reading in Foundation Stage 2 and Year 1.

 Along with leading their learning through topic design, pupil voice is at the heart of the development of each individual subject.
-Pupils from all year groups are members of ‘subject councils’ and are named subject representatives, who meet regularly with the subject leader to create and follow through an action plan for their subject.
+Pupils from all year groups are members of ‘subject councils’ who meet regularly with the subject leader to create and follow through an action plan for their subject.
 This action plan forms part of the subject leader’s main action plan for the year.

 We enhance our curriculum with four additional areas of focus which we use to drive our teaching and learning in all subjects: independence, enterprise, emotional awareness and knowledge of the world.
 Children usually learn best when they are actively involved, with interesting practical activities.
 They are provided with opportunities to investigate, explore and find out for themselves in all areas of the curriculum.
 Staff organise visits to various places of interest, invite workshops into school, carry out video conferencing and also use displays, resources and artefacts to stimulate children’s interest and curiosity.